alextoyese/GemCommercial_Test/README.md

-You can open the page in your browser by downloading the folder on your local machine and opening the Index.html with your browser.
+You can open the page in your browser by downloading the folder to your local machine and opening the index.html file with your browser.